Larry Ellison: Marriages

-Ellison made a brief cameo appearance in the 2010 movie Iron Man 2.
-In 2010, Ellison purchased a 50% share of the BNP Paribas Open tennis tournament.
+Health

+Ellison abstains from alcohol and drugs.
+He has said, "I can't stand anything that clouds my mind."

+Cars

 Ellison owns many exotic cars, including an Audi R8 and a McLaren F1.
-His favorite is the Acura NSX, which he was known to give as gifts each year during its production.
-Ellison is also reportedly the owner of a Lexus LFA.
+His favorite is the Acura NSX, which he gave as gifts each year during its production.
+Ellison also reportedly owns a Lexus LFA.

-Yachts
+Art

+Ellison owns at least four Vincent van Gogh paintings.
+His collection includes Bridge across the Seine at Asnières and Farmhouse among Olive Trees.